Mikami Hideharu

 Jeffrey Harmon, Hideharu Mikami, Hiroshi Kanno, Takuro Ito, Keisuke Goda

-OSA CONTINUUM, 3, 3, 430, 440, OPTICAL SOC AMER, Mar.
+OSA CONTINUUM, 3, 3, 430, 440, Mar.
 2020

 Akihiro Isozaki, Hideharu Mikami, Hiroshi Tezuka, Hiroki Matsumura, Kangrui Huang, Marino Akamine, Kotaro Hiramatsu, Takanori Iino, Takuro Ito, Hiroshi Karakawa, Yusuke Kasai, Yan Li, Yuta Nakagawa, Shinsuke Ohnuki, Tadataka Ota, Yong Qian, Shinya Sakuma, Takeichiro Sekiya, Yoshitaka Shirasaki, Nobutake Suzuki, Ehsen Tayyabi, Tsubasa Wakamiya, Muzhen Xu, Mai Yamagishi, Haochen Yan, Qiang Yu, Sheng Yan, Dan Yuan, Wei Zhang, Yaqi Zhao, Fumihito Arai, Robert E. Campbell, Christophe Danelon, Dino Di Carlo, Kei Hiraki, Yu Hoshino, Yoichiroh Hosokawa, Mary Inaba, Atsuhiro Nakagawa, Yoshikazu Ohya, Minoru Oikawa, Sotaro Uemura, Yasuyuki Ozeki, Takeaki Sugimura, Nao Nitta, Keisuke Goda